-But the bad news is that the average class of 2018 dental students graduated with $285,184 of student debt.
+But the bad news is that the average class of 2020 dental students graduated with $304,824 of student debt, according to the American Dental Education Association (ADEA).
 That’s more than nine times the student debt of the average bachelor’s degree graduate.
+So, dentistry can have high incomes, but it can also mean more student debt.

 To prepare for retirement, dentists need to take full advantage of those hefty incomes while choosing wise student loan repayment strategies.
 In this guide to dental professional retirement planning, let’s take a look at some of your best options.